RaulFD-creator/biobrigit/README.rst

-BrigitMetalPredictor or Brigit, for short, is a computational tool designed for the prediction of protein-metal binding sites in proteins.
+BioBrigit is a computational tool designed for the prediction of protein-metal binding sites in proteins.
 It uses a novel scoring function powered by a deep learning model and previous domain knowledge regarding bioinorganic interactions.